sinae99/Daily-SPL-Basics/README.md

 ```
 we also have other scans like SYN, ARP, SV and ... scans.

-any Scanning acivity must be monitored.

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Windows BruteForce Attack
-just some basic rules to detect any foolish try!
+just some rules to detect any foolish try
 #### By Number of Attempts
 ```
 index="your windows index name" host IN ("your DC") EventCode=4625